https://hgic.clemson.edu/

 All individuals who consume foods contaminated with this organism are susceptible to gastroenteritis, which usually develops within 16 hours of eating the contaminated food.
 Over 70 percent of infected individuals have distinctive bulbous skin lesions.

 High-Risk Factors: Certain health conditions put you at risk for serious illness or death from V. vulnificus infection.
-In these individuals, the microorganism enters the blood stream, resulting in septic shock, rapidly followed by death in many cases (about 50 percent).
+In these individuals, the microorganism enters the bloodstream, resulting in septic shock, rapidly followed by death in many cases (about 50 percent).
 These individuals are strongly advised not to consume raw or inadequately cooked seafood.
-Some of these conditions have no signs or symptoms so you may not know you are at risk.
-If you are an older adult, you also may be at increased risk because older people more often have these risk conditions than younger people.
+Some of these conditions have no signs or symptoms, so you may not know you are at risk.
+Older adults may also be at increased risk because as we age, our immune system slows, which increases the risk of becoming sick.
 Check with your doctor if you are unsure of your risk.

 These high-risk conditions include: